hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step7-view.md

 1. On the right is a listing of all the log events.
 On the left, is a list of available fields to choose for filtering.
 1. Filter the log list by first choosing the _kubernetes.pod_name_ field.
 When you hover over or click on the word _kubernetes.pod_name_, click the **_Add_** button to the right of the label.
 1. The filter selection is added to the _Selected fields_ list.
 Click on the filter and select the magnifying glass (🔍) with the plus sign (+) next to _random-logger_.
-1. Now only then evens from the _random-logger_ appear.
+1. Now only then events from the _random-logger_ appear.
 1. From the available field list, select and add the _log_ field.

 The log list now is filtered to show log events from the _random-logger_ service.
 You can expand each event to reveal further details.